Coronavirus Disease (COVID-19) Information & Resources

 Averill Park Central School District will offer meals to all students in need, free of charge, during the closure, beginning on Wednesday, March 18.

-Meals will be available for pick up at Algonquin Middle School and Miller Hill-Sand Lake Elementary School from 9 a.m.-12 p.m. on Mondays, Wednesdays and Fridays.
+(UPDATED) Meals will only be available for pick up at the High School from 9 a.m.-12 p.m. on Mondays, Wednesdays and Fridays.
 Meals will be a cold grab-and-go to be consumed off-site.
 Drive-thru pick-up stations will be set up outside each building.
 Please remain in your car and meals will be brought to you.

 - Monday’s pick up will include: Lunch for Monday, Breakfast and Lunch for Tuesday, Breakfast for Wednesday